The CreaTures partners are:

 CreaTures Advisory Board Members

-Hilary Jennings, Director of the Happy Museum Project, works freelance across the arts and cultural sectors.
-In addition to her work with museums she has worked as an Associate of both Clore and Extend Leadership Programmes and has worked extensively in the craft sector including managing the inaugural Craft Skills Award and serving as Interim Chair of the Craft Industry Board.
-She was co-founder of the Case For Optimism a network which created space for practitioners in the arts and cultural community to maximise their creative response to global challenges.
-She is a Trustee of the Transition Network.
+Hilary Jennings is a director of the Happy Museum Project working across the arts and cultural sectors.
+In addition to her work with museums, she has been involved as an Associate of Clore and Extend Leadership Programmes and worked extensively in the craft sector – among others as a manager of the inaugural Craft Skills Award, and the Interim Chair of the Craft Industry Board.
+She is a co-founder of the Case For Optimism, a network creating space for practitioners in the arts and cultural sector to maximise their creative response to global challenges.
+She is a trustee of the Transition Network.

-Isabelle LeGalo is the director of the Carasso Foundation, a French-Spanish philanthropic organization dedicated to create networks and foster agents with two main lines of works food sovereignty and citizens art in Spain.
-She is a mathematician and a philosopher who actively participate in many forums and spaces regarding how a sustainable future looks like.
+Isabelle LeGalo is the director of the Carasso Foundation, a French-Spanish philanthropic organization creating networks and fostering agents with two main lines of works in food sovereignty and citizens art in Spain.
+She is a mathematician and a philosopher who actively participates in many forums and spaces regarding how a sustainable future looks like.

 Marjo Mäenpää is the director of Foundation for Cultural Policy Research and CUPORE – Center for cultural policy research in Finland.
-She has extensive experience in working in e.g. in Ministry of Education and Culture and in media production education at University of Art and Design Helsinki and at the Aalto University (both FI).
+She has extensive experience working in the Ministry of Education and Culture (FI) and in media production education at the University of Art and Design Helsinki and at the Aalto University (both FI).

-Špela Petric is a former scientist who turned artist and she is producing high-quality contemporary artworks in the field of art, science & technology, following an interest in the transformative potential of contemporary investigative art on society.
+Špela Petrič is a former scientist (biology) turned artist who works in the field of art, science & technology, following an interest in the transformative potential of contemporary investigative art on society.
 She is an ARS ELECTRONICA award winner and was one of the keynotes at the ECSITE Conference 2020.